-REFERRAL TO A WOMEN’S HEALTH PELVIC PHYSIOTHERAPIST OR PHYSICAL THERAPIST
+CONSULTING WITH A WOMEN’S HEALTH PELVIC PHYSIOTHERAPIST OR PHYSICAL THERAPIST

-No exercise program can, or should claim to, deal with every situation, and at MuTu System we know very well of the incidence of extremely severe diastasis or pelvic floor symptoms, hernia, pelvic organ prolapse, pelvic girdle pain and other abdominal and pelvic conditions which fall beyond our expertise or ability to diagnose or resolve without medical intervention.
+No exercise program can, or should claim to, deal with every situation, and at MUTU System we know very well of the incidence of extremely severe diastasis or pelvic floor symptoms, hernia, pelvic organ prolapse, pelvic girdle pain and other abdominal and pelvic conditions which fall beyond our expertise or ability to diagnose or resolve without medical intervention.
 You can read our full medical disclaimer here.

 With thanks to Camilla Lawrence from Six Physio in London for helping us with much of this information.
 Contact details for Camilla and other recommended professionals are at the bottom of the page.

-Profesional descriptions may include ‘Pelvic Physical Therapist’ or ‘Specialist Women’s Health Physiotherapist / Physical Therapist’.
+Professional descriptions may include ‘Pelvic Physical Therapist’ or ‘Specialist Women’s Health Physiotherapist / Physical Therapist’.

 In the USA, WCS after a Physical Therapist’s name indicates that they are a ‘Women’s Clinical Specialist’ and are board certified by the Section on Women’s Health, as part of the American Physical Therapy Association.